haxsaw/actuator/README.md

 >>>
 ```

-The ability to generate model references into an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in actuator's ability to flexibly describe the components of a system's infra.
+The ability to generate model references from an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in actuator's ability to flexibly describe the components of a system's infra.
 In particular, we can use the namespace model to drive the infra required to support the logical components of the namespace.